libreform/libreform/docs/architecture.md

 #### `wplf-addons.ts`

-Nothing yet.
 Runs on the addon page.

 #### `wplf-admin.ts`